organix/mycelia/actor_abi.md

 which ends the processing of the request-event and dispatches the next event.

-Many directly-coded actor behaviors end with similar steps, so they have been extracted into a series of jump labels that can be used to end an actor behavior.
+Many directly-coded actor behaviors end with similar steps.
+These steps have been extracted into a series of jump labels that can be used to complete an actor behavior.
 They can be considered abbreviations for common sequences of completion steps.
 Working backwards, we will consider the circumstances